Online video coaching during the coronavirus (Covid-19) worldwide pandemic

 To us the terms influence, persuade, win friends and influence people are alternative ways of talking about the same process.
 We make no distinction between influencing skills and persuasion skills.
 To us they all refer to the set of crucial communication skills all managers and professional people need if they're to succeed in achieving their goals in the workplace.
 It was Dale Carnegie who famously coined the phrase, how to win friends and influence people, in the 1930s.
 Dale Carnegie training is still going strong.

-What's the difference between our approach and Dale Carnegie's, because we're saying very similar things?
+What's the difference between our approach and Dale Carnegie's?

 The book, How to Win Friends and Influence People, is full of clear and helpful advice.
 His book is an enjoyable read.